nlarsensmu/LearnedRubiks/README.md

+# Lab 4 Submission Notes
+There is a video of the app working along with the server log during that session, it may have captured a little more or less than what was in the video.

 # LearnedRubiks
 Learned Rubiks will be a application that solves a rubiks cube in some regaurd.
 Currently it will vizualize a rubiks cube and listen to gestures to perform full cube rotations.